 What is a Tax Lien?

 The IRS attaches a tax lien to your property in order to secure the repayment of the taxes that you owe.
-If you do not pay off your tax liabilities and you have over $10,000 in tax debt, the IRS will stake claim to your property.
+If you do not pay off your tax liabilities and you have over $10,000 in taxes owed, the IRS will stake claim to your property.

 Is It Possible to Remove a Tax Lien?